Internship B Ed (Early Childhood, Primary and Secondary)

 Students who are enrolled in their final units the Study Period before they wish to enrol in their internship will find they cannot.
-Students who find they have this enrolment restriction will need to email the prac office email@example.com to request the mandatory clearance checks be made to lift the restriction, enabling their enrolment.
+Students who find they have this enrolment restriction will need to email the professional experience office email@example.com to request the mandatory clearance checks be made to lift the restriction, enabling their enrolment.

 You do not need to enrol for the following study period, even though your internship placement will continue into the next SP.
 You enrol and pay only once.

 Students who complete their Internship in SP1 (Term 2) may be eligible for graduation in September.
 To be eligible for the Sydney graduation (May) students would need to have completed the course the year before.
 Please refer to the graduation website.

 As part of completing the Internship unit, you will need to complete 5 FULL day pre-visits at your host school.

 The visits are a time for you to meet your class and mentor teacher, identify the students’ characteristics and learning needs for the following term, plan collaboratively with your mentor, and familiarise yourself with all class and school routines and policies.